Boyquotes/pizza-maker/README.md

 # pizza-maker :pizza:

-A pizza making game inspired by [Cook, Serve, Delicious!](https://store.steampowered.com/app/247020/Cook_Serve_Delicious/) This more of a way to kill some time between projects. **As on now, I do not plan on workin gon this more.**
+A pizza making game inspired by [Cook, Serve, Delicious!](https://store.steampowered.com/app/247020/Cook_Serve_Delicious/) This more of a way to kill some time between projects. **As on now, This game is unfinished and I do not plan on working on it  anymore.**

 <hr>